 Computer Science Teachers Association holds CS Ed Camp for K-12 instructors

-This past weekend over 60 Chicago-area CS teachers helped run the inaugural CS Ed Camp, an “unconference” that was run by the teachers and for the teachers of the 440-member Chicago Computer Science Teachers Association (CSTA).
-Funded by Google and sponsored in part by the UIC CS Depart-ment, the “unconference” format allowed teachers on the spot to suggest topics in which they were the most interested.
+More than 60 Chicago-area CS teachers helped organize the inaugural CS Ed Camp, an event for teachers of the 440-member Chicago Computer Science Teachers Association (CSTA) funded by Google and sponsored in part by the UIC CS Department.

-“I’m eager to learn the curriculum to help educate my students,” said Mike Trahey from Wells Community Academy High School in Chicago.
-“I look forward to collaborating with other teachers and taking it all in so I am more prepared in the fall.”
-This will be Trahey’s first year teaching CS.
+“I’m eager to learn the curriculum to help educate my students,” said Mike Trahey from Wells Community Academy High School in Chicago, whose first year teaching CS will be this fall.
+“I look forward to collaborating with other teachers and taking it all in so I am more prepared.”

 For Trahey and the other participants, the CS Ed Camp offered four anchor sessions introducing cryptography, the Google CS First curriculum, mobile web app development, and micro:bits, in addition to session topics participants voted for based on interest.

 “These teachers are hungry for meaningful CS material for students,” said Prof. David Hayes, who helped administer the camp and presented one of the anchor sessions.
 “Teachers have been doing great work on their own in their schools just to provide more opportunities for their students.
 This camp was a chance for teachers to get active and engaged in ideas and tools they can bring into their classroom next year.”

 For the Chicago CSTA, they believe this is only the beginning for educating and preparing CS teachers.